 But also a very personal decision – like buying a car, which is why I don’t feel inclined to suggest any.

 However, regardless of the brand/quality of knife you choose, I recommend a knife sharpener.
 We don’t have to use it a ton, but man is it easy to use and super effective!
-Nothing fancy about it, holds up over time, no complaints, and is relatively inexpensive for the job that it does.
+Nothing fancy about it, holds up over time, no complaints, and is relatively inexpensive for the job it does.

 - Sharpens knives quickly